Stavros Christodoulou

 Stavros Christodoulou is a Cypriot writer.
 He was born in 1963 in Nicosia.
 He studied law in Athens, and worked as a journalist afterwards.
 He is a columnist for the leading Cypriot newspaper Phileleftheros.

 His first book Hotel National (2016) was shortlisted for the Cyprus State Literature Prize.
-His second book The Day the River Froze (2018) won the Cyprus State Literature Prize and the EU Prize for Literature.
+His second book The Day the River Froze (2018) won the Cyprus State Literature Prize and the European Union Prize for Literature.